EMPLOYMENT LAW NEWS

 What are the paid sick leave laws by state?

-While there is no federal paid sick leave law for private employers, 18 states and Washington, D.C., provide state sick pay.
-Arizona, California, Colorado, Connecticut, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New Mexico, Nevada, New York, Oregon, Rhode Island, Vermont, Washington, and Washington, D.C., have mandatory paid sick leave laws.
+While there is no federal paid sick leave law for private employers, 15 states and Washington, D.C., have mandatory paid sick leave laws: Arizona, California, Colorado, Connecticut, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Washington, and Washington, D.C.

 The past several years have seen wave after wave of new paid leave laws at the state level (and local, as well).
 And, of course, each jurisdiction handles them differently.